oculus-samples/Unity-Discover/README.md

 Discover is a Mixed Reality (MR) project that demonstrates how to use key MR features and quickly integrate them in your own project.

 This codebase is available both as a reference and as a template for MR projects.

-The [Oculus License](LICENSE) applies to the SDK and supporting material.
-The MIT License applies to only certain, clearly marked documents.
-If an individual file does not indicate which license it is subject to, then the Oculus License applies.
-The Photon Fusion license can be found [here](./Assets/Photon/LICENSE).
+The majority of Discover is licensed under [MIT LICENSE](./LICENSE), however files from [Text Mesh Pro](http://www.unity3d.com/legal/licenses/Unity_Companion_License), and [Photon SDK](./Assets/Photon/LICENSE), are licensed under their respective licensing terms.

 See the [CONTRIBUTING](./CONTRIBUTING.md) file for how to help out.